hsumudupriya/heartpace-basic-e-signature-api/README.md

 ## How to use the API

+### Demo video

+Watch my [demo video](https://youtu.be/NMwKWW-5wXs) on how to use this application.
+Or else, you can follow the steps below.

 ### Register a new user

-1. visit [http://localhost/docs](http://localhost/docs) to view the API documentation.
+1. Visit [http://localhost/docs](http://localhost/docs) to view the API documentation.
 1. Go to Authentication > Register from the left-hand menu.
 1. Click on the "Try it out" button.
 1. In Body Parameters, enter values for name, email, password, and password confirmation.